pierangeloc/ray-tracer-zio/post/new-module-pattern.md

 # Unleash ZIO environment with `ZLayer`

-ZIO is designed around 3 parameters, `R, E, A`. `R` represents the _requirement_ for the effect to run, meaning we need to fulfill the requirement in order to make the effect _runnable_.
-We will dedicate this post to explore what we can do with R, as it is paramount inthe ZIO architecture
+`ZIO` is designed around 3 parameters, `R, E, A`. `R` represents the _requirement_ for the effect to run, meaning we need to fulfill the requirement in order to make the effect _runnable_.
+We will dedicate this post to explore what we can do with `R`, as it plays a crucial role in `ZIO`.

 ## A Simple case
-Let's consider the case where we want to build a database connect string from configuration, where the configuration is represented by a case class
+Let's build a simple program for a webshop, that must retrieve from DB the details of a product, together with the IDs of the related products.
+To access the DB we need a `DBConnection`, and each step in out program represents this through the environment type.
+We can then combine the two steps through the `zip` combinator, producing a program that, in turn, depends on the `DBConnection`.

 ```scala
 case class DBConnection(...)